Category: Geographically Specific

 Fun Stuff for Your Blog via pureimaginationblog.com

-I was selected to be a tour stop on the “Butternut Summer” virtual book tour through TLC Book Tours.
-Realising this was a second novel within a series, I requested a copy of the first novel “Up at Butternut Lake” in order to understand the continuity of the characters & the story.
-I received a complimentary copy of the novel direct from the publisher William Morrow without an obligation to post a review.
-Whereas I received a complimentary copy of “Butternut Summer” direct from the publisher William Morrow, in exchange for an honest review.
+Acquired Book By: I was selected to be a tour stop on the “Aunt Lee’s Deadly Specials” virtual book tour through TLC Book Tours.
+I received a complimentary copy of the book direct from the publisher William Morrow, in exchange for an honest review.
 I did not receive compensation for my opinions or thoughts shared herein.

 Source: Publisher via TLC Book Tours